Coordinator of the Professional Training in Clinical Psychology

 Saville Young, L. (2013).
 Volviendose otro para uno mismo: malinterpretando al investigador a traves del analisis lacaniano de discurso.
 In I. Parker & D. Pavon-Cuellar (Eds.)
 Lacan, discurso, acontecimiento: Nuevos analisis de la indeterminacion textual (pp. 329-343).
 Mexico: Universidad Michoacana de San Nicolas de Hidalgo.

 Frosh, S. & Saville Young, L. (2010).
-Using psychoanalytic methodology in psychosocial research.
-Researching brothers.
-In J.Mason & A.Dale (Eds.)
-Understanding social research: Thinking creatively about method.
+Using psychoanalytic methodology in psychosocial research: Researching brothers.
+In Understanding social research: Thinking creatively about method (pp. 49-61).
+J.Mason & A.Dale (Eds).
 London: Sage.

 Frosh, S. & Saville Young, L (2008).
 Psychoanalytic approaches to qualitative psychology.
-In W. Stainton Rogers & C. Willig (Eds.).
-Handbook of Qualitative Research in Psychology.
-London: Sage.
+In Handbook of Qualitative Research in Psychology.
+Wendy Stainton Rogers and Carla Willig (Eds).
+Sage: London.

 Fleming, T. & Saville Young, L. (2016).
 Analysing students’ talk on childhood disability: Describing a psychosocial analytic approach within service learning research.
 Disability Studies Conference, Lancaster, UK, 6-8th September.